Turkish opposition promises more democracy if it wins elections - ExBulletin

 Erdogan, who has served since 2003 first as prime minister and then as president since 2014, introduced a presidential system in 2018 that abolished the post of prime minister and concentrated most power in the hands of the president.
 The president’s office had been a largely ceremonial position until then.

-The opposition has blamed Turkey’s woes, including an economic downturn and an erosion of rights and freedoms, on Erdogan’s system which they say amounts to one man.
+The opposition has blamed Turkey’s woes, including an economic downturn and an erosion of rights and freedoms, on Erdogan’s system, which they say amounts to one-man rule.
 The presidential system was narrowly approved in a referendum in 2017 and was installed after the 2018 elections.

-The six parties, known as the National Alliance or Table of Six, have come together over the past year to craft a common plan to defeat Erdogan and plan a return to a more democratic system.
+The six parties known as the National Alliance or Table of Six have been meeting for a year to develop a common plan to defeat Erdogan and plan a return to a more democratic system.
 But the failure of the six parties to nominate a common candidate to run against Erdogan has frustrated opposition supporters.

-CHP leader Kemal Kilicdaroglu hinted at a race despite the high popularity of Istanbul and Ankara mayors, who successfully ousted Erdogan’s ruling party in 2019 local elections.
+CHP leader Kemal Kilicdaroglu has hinted he will run despite the high popularity of mayors of Istanbul and Ankara, who successfully toppled Erdogan’s ruling party in 2019 local elections.

 The longtime Turkish leader has seen declining support due to economic instability and soaring inflation, but has embarked on a spending spree, including increases to the minimum wage and pension benefits , to regain votes.